Skip to Content

 The Harrison Hot Springs Resort is a hotel with a spa.
 They have two indoor pools and three outdoor pools of varying temperatures.
 The whole thing has a resort/spa atmosphere with rock features and deck chairs.
 It’s a family-friendly place, but there is an adults-only pool if you don’t want to share space with splashing kids.

-You must book a room at the hotel or services at the spa to access the pools.
+You must book a room at the hotel to access the pools.
 Unfortunately, there are is no day-use access.
-I’ve never soaked here, but my husband does a charity bike ride each year that includes access to the hot springs.
-He says a session in the pools is amazing after riding over 100km!
+I’ve never soaked here, but my husband did a charity bike ride that included access to the hot springs.
+He said it was amazing after riding over 100km!

 You can soak in the exact same water in a less luxurious setting at the Harrison Hot Springs Public Pool.
 It’s basically an indoor community centre-style pool that happens to be naturally hot.

-Resort Cost: Rooms start at $129/night; Spa guests need to book $100+ worth of treatments to get access to the hot springs
+Resort Cost: Rooms start at $179/night and include access to the hot springs.

 Where to Stay: Harrison Hot Springs Resort

-Getting to Keyhole Hot Springs: Since the hot springs are located on a remote backroad that isn’t plowed, you need a 4wd and winter driving experience to get to the hot springs during the months they are open.
-In the middle of winter, you will need a snowmobile.
+Getting to Keyhole Hot Springs: Since the hot springs are located on a remote backroad that isn’t plowed, you need a 4wd and winter driving experience or a snowmobile to get to the hot springs during the months they are open.

-From Whistler drive north on Highway 99 to Pemberton.
-Turn left at the traffic light onto Pemberton Portage Road.
-Follow it through town, going left at the roundabout, then right on Pemberton Meadows Road.
-Stay on Pemberton Meadows Road for 23.5km, then turn right on Lillooet Forest Service Road.
-The road will not be plowed from here onwards and will be rough when there is no snow.
+From Pemberton, drive Pemberton Meadows Road for 23.5km, and then turn right on Lillooet Forest Service Road.
 Stay on this road for 20km then watch for the sign for the hot springs on the right-hand side.

 Cost: Free